 - Shoes should be in good condition, clean, and given in pairs.

-- If you have collected a large quantity of specific items like coats or children's clothing, consider separating the donation by size and labeling each container.
+- If you have collected a large number of specific items like coats or children's clothing, consider separating the donation by size and labeling each container.
 That will save countless volunteer or staff hours and get the items to those in need much more quickly.